 Read the Mail Weekend feature on Malory Towers here.

 Rachel and Sasha Hails co-developed the CBBC/WildBrain adaptation of Enid Blyton’s classic school stories, a 13-part UK/North American co-pro directed by Bruce McDonald and Rebecca Rycroft, starring actors Ella Bright (Darrell), Danya Griver (Gwen), Sienna Arif-Knights (Sally).

 The series arrived as a boxed set on BBC iPlayer from 23rd March 2020, two weeks ahead of its CBBC TX, due to BBC scheduling changes to support school closure.

-In addition to its current runs on The Family Channel (Canada) and ABC iview (Australia), Malory Towers will soon be available internationally on BYUtv (US), streamer CBC Gem (Canada), ZDF (Germany), YLE (Finland), SVT (Sweden), NRK (Norway), Toonix and HBO (Nordics & CEE) and Hot (Israel).
+In addition to its international runs on The Family Channel (Canada) and ABC iview (Australia), Malory Towers will soon be available internationally on BYUtv (US), streamer CBC Gem (Canada), ZDF (Germany), YLE (Finland), SVT (Sweden), NRK (Norway), Toonix and HBO (Nordics & CEE) and Hot (Israel).

 Enid Blyton’s publisher, Hachette, have published an all-new novelisation of the TV series – Malory Towers: Darrell and Friends, available to order here: